-- 1. That the Report and Accounts for the year to 31 March 2012 be received. - 2.
-To approve the Directors' Remuneration Report for the year to 31 March 2012. - 3.
-That Mr H Post be re-elected as a Director. - 4.
-That Mr I A McLaren, who retires by rotation, be re-elected as a Director. - 5.
-That Ernst & Young LLP be re-appointed as Auditors and the Directors be authorised to determine their remuneration. - 6.
-That, in substitution for any existing authority, but without prejudice to the exercise of any such authority prior to the date hereof, the Directors of the Company be and they are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the "Act") to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for or to convert any security into shares in the Company ("Securities") provided that such authority shall be limited to the allotment of shares and the grant of rights in respect of shares with an aggregate nominal value of up to £4,696 in respect of A Shares and £1,603 in respect of B Shares, such authority to expire at the conclusion of the Company's next Annual General Meeting or on 30 September 2013, whichever is the earlier, unless previously revoked, varied or extended by the Company in a general meeting, save that the Company may at any time prior to the expiry of this authority make an offer or enter into an agreement which would or might require Securities to be allotted or granted after the expiry of such authority and the Directors shall be entitled to allot or grant Securities in pursuance of such an offer or agreement as if such authority had not expired.
+- 1. That the Report and Accounts for the year to 31 March 2013 be received. - 2.
+To approve the Directors' Remuneration Report for the year to 31 March 2013. - 3.
+That Mr K D Shand, who retires by rotation, be re-elected as a Director. - 4.
+That Mr J P Williams, who retires by rotation, be re-elected as a Director. - 5.
+That Mr J M Evans, who was appointed as a Director in May 2013, be elected. - 6.
+That Ernst & Young LLP be re-appointed as Auditors and the Directors be authorised to determine their remuneration. - 7.
+That, in substitution for any existing authority, but without prejudice to the exercise of any such authority prior to the date hereof, the Directors of the Company be and they are hereby generally and unconditionally authorised in accordance with Section 551 of the Companies Act 2006 (the "Act") to exercise all the powers of the Company to allot shares in the Company and to grant rights to subscribe for or to convert any security into shares in the Company ("Securities") provided that such authority shall be limited to the allotment of shares and the grant of rights in respect of shares with an aggregate nominal value of up to £4,601 in respect of A shares of 0.1 pence each in the capital of the Company ("A Shares") and £1,571 in respect of B shares of 0.1 pence each in the capital of the Company ("B Shares"), such authority to expire at the conclusion of the Company's next Annual General Meeting or on 30 September 2014, whichever is the earlier, unless previously revoked, varied or extended by the Company in a general meeting, save that the Company may at any time prior to the expiry of this authority make an offer or enter into an agreement which would or might require Securities to be allotted or granted after the expiry of such authority and the Directors shall be entitled to allot or grant Securities in pursuance of such an offer or agreement as if such authority had not expired.